 Vidyard’s own sales reps like to walk through the prospect’s LinkedIn page or website to point out why they’re such a good fit.

 Matt Hall from Woodway UK made an unboxing video to show prospects where they’re going wrong with packaging and how he can help.
 To double down, he also used the Vidyard bubble feature over top of his unboxing video so that he could walk the prospect through the pitch in person.

 Showing the prospect their own company’s product provides a compelling reason for them to click.

 Move Deals Toward Close with the Help of Video

 Maintain deal momentum with video reminders.
 If you use video throughout your sales process, prospects grow increasingly accustomed to your face.
 Many Vidyard sales reps report that customers say they feel like they already know each other by the time they meet, and that’s a big competitive advantage.
 It makes people feel more accountable to you.

-If a deal gets tied up over technicalities or stakeholders drag their feet, you can unstick things with targeted micro-demos.
-They’re perfect for prospects who feel hesitant about committing to a full demo, or for explaining the value proposition in terms that matter to a particular business unit.
+You can unstick things with targeted micro-demos if a deal gets tied up over technicalities or if stakeholders drag their feet.
+They’re perfect for prospects who feel hesitant about committing to a full demo or for explaining the value proposition in terms that matter to a particular business unit.
 End the video with a link to your calendar.

 Video continues to be useful even when the deal is won.
 It’s great for contract walkthroughs, handoffs to the customer service team, and support.
 Wherever things need explaining, video makes it simple.

-In this quick video, Customer Outcomes Manager Jacob Fernandes reminds his contact about an upcoming meeting in a personal way, making a no-show far less likely.
+In this quick video, sales rep Jacob reminds his contact about an upcoming meeting in a personal way, making a no-show far less likely.